 Irregular, shallow breathing is normal for a newborn.
 They will even stop breathing for up to 20 seconds at a time.
 Normal ranges are 40-70 per minute for the first 24 hours, and 30-60 thereafter.

 Babies make all kinds of faces and noises, most of which are endearing and normal.
 They may blow bubbles or cough up mucous for the first few days.
-If you see flaring nostrils, grunting with each expiration, or the baby’s chest pulls in sharply between the ribs when s/he breathes: these are signs that the baby is having to work hard to breathe and should be reported to your midwife.
+If you see flaring nostrils, grunting with each expiration, or the baby’s chest pulls in sharply between the ribs when they breathes: these are signs that the baby is having to work hard to breathe and should be reported to your midwife.

 The cord usually falls off within the first few days or weeks.